illinoistech-itm/jhajek/itmt-430/team-project-sprints/sprint-02/Readme.md

 ### Required Artifacts

-The professor is prescribing a small number of **additional** required tasks to be selected amongst your 25 points.
-We will be deploying on the department's internal [See-through Cloud Platform](https://github.com/illinoistech-itm/jhajek/blob/master/See-Through-Cloud/Readme.md "Webpage for see-through cloud platform").

 * Login
   * Create a [sequence diagram using Mermaid](https://mermaid.ai/open-source/syntax/sequenceDiagram.html "webpage for mermaid sequence diagram") showing your decision logic when a user logs in and how to determine if they are a new user or existing user
   * Integrate Google OAuth for login authentication in your application code